Srinidhi-111/gigshield/README.md

 **What we cover:** Platform income loss due to external, verifiable disruptions.
 **What we don't cover:** Health, accidents, vehicle damage, or personal emergencies.
-**Who it's for:** Food delivery workers on Swiggy, Zomato, Dunzo, and Blinkit in Chennai (expanding to other cities in future phases).
+**Who it's for:** Food delivery workers on Swiggy, Zomato, Zepto, Blinkit, and Amazon across major Indian cities — Mumbai, Delhi NCR, Bangalore, Hyderabad, Chennai, Pune, Kolkata, and Ahmedabad.
+Murugan (Swiggy, Tambaram, Chennai) is our primary persona and the example used throughout this document, but the platform is built to serve workers across all supported cities and platforms.

 ---